thephez/docs-core/docs/reference/p2p-network-data-messages.md

 >
 >Dash Core 0.17.0 expanded the mempool message to include syncing of [ChainLock](../reference/p2p-network-instantsend-messages.md#clsig) inventories.
 This allows nodes to more quickly show ChainLock status correctly after being offline.

-The `inv` response to the [`mempool` message](../reference/p2p-network-data-messages.md#mempool) is, at best, one node's view of the network---not a complete list of every <<glossary:unconfirmed transaction>> on the network.
+The `inv` response to the [`mempool` message](../reference/p2p-network-data-messages.md#mempool) is, at best, one node's view of the network---not a complete list of every [unconfirmed transaction](../resources/glossary.md#unconfirmed-transaction) on the network.
 Here are some additional reasons the list might not be complete:

 * The [`mempool` message](../reference/p2p-network-data-messages.md#mempool) is not currently fully compatible with the [`filterload` message](../reference/p2p-network-control-messages.md#filterload)'s `BLOOM_UPDATE_ALL` and `BLOOM_UPDATE_P2PUBKEY_ONLY` flags.
-Mempool transactions are not sorted like in-block transactions, so a transaction (tx2) spending an <<glossary:output>> can appear before the transaction (tx1) containing that output, which means the automatic filter update mechanism won't operate until the second-appearing transaction (tx1) is seen---missing the first-appearing transaction (tx2).
+Mempool transactions are not sorted like in-block transactions, so a transaction (tx2) spending an [output](../resources/glossary.md#output) can appear before the transaction (tx1) containing that output, which means the automatic filter update mechanism won't operate until the second-appearing transaction (tx1) is seen---missing the first-appearing transaction (tx2).
 It has been proposed in [Bitcoin Core issue #2381](https://github.com/bitcoin/bitcoin/issues/2381) that the transactions should be sorted before being processed by the filter.

 There is no payload in a [`mempool` message](../reference/p2p-network-data-messages.md#mempool).
 See the [message header section](../reference/p2p-network-message-headers.md) for an example of a message without a payload.